ubinux/dnf/README.md

   Dnf TUI(textual user interface) Function is developed for dnf-host.
 With TUI, it is easy to customize rootfs of target.
   <br/>Note
   <br/>&emsp;Please make sure your screen is at least 24 lines and 80 columns.
-  <br/>&emsp;In "Confirm" interface and "License" interface, you can use "←" or "→" to chose "YES" or "NO", and use "Enter" to confirm.
+  <br/>&emsp;In "Confirm" interface and "License" interface, you can use "←" or "→" to chose "Yes" or "No", and use "Enter" to confirm.

   By the following command you can enter the main interface of TUI.